dcbaker/cython/docs/src/userguide/memoryviews.rst

 Read-only views
 ---------------

-Since Cython 0.28, the memoryview item type can be declared as ``const`` to support read-only buffers as input:
+Since Cython0 0.28, the memoryview item type can be declared as ``const`` to support read-only buffers as input:

 .. literalinclude:: ../../examples/userguide/memoryviews/np_flag_const.pyx